A generalization of the Lorentz ether to gravity with general-relativistic limit: Lorentz Ether Theory as a Metric Theory of Gravity

-Indeed, the Lagrangian $L_{GLET}$ is simply the Lagrangian $L$ of theorem \ref{main} written in the preferred coordinates $X^\alpha$.
-It follows from \ref{gdef} and $\rho>0$ that for solutions of GLET the causality condition $g^{00}>0$ is fulfilled.
-For a given solution of GLET formula \ref{gdef} also allows to define the pre-image solution in terms of $\rho, v^i, p^{ij}$. {\bf qed}.
+and the additional ``causality condition'' $g^{00}>0$. \end{theorem} \begin{proof} Indeed, the Lagrangian $L_{GLET}$ is simply the Lagrangian $L$ of theorem \ref{main} written in the preferred coordinates $\x^\alpha$.
+It follows from \eqref{gdef} and $\rho>0$ that for solutions of GLET the causality condition $g^{00}>0$ is fulfilled.
+For a given solution of GLET formula \eqref{gdef} also allows to define the pre-image solution in terms of $\rho, v^i, p^{ij}$. \end{proof}

 Thus, our class of condensed matter theories is equivalent to a metric theory of gravity with a Newtonian framework as a predefined background.
 As equations of the theory in the preferred coordinates we obtain the Einstein equations of general relativity with two additional terms: